 I’m Corrie, a twenty-something year old living in London with my boyfriend and a couple of crazy hamsters.

-I studied Materials Science and Engineering at university and am now working in tourism!
-Go figure.
+I studied Materials Science and Engineering at university and am now making my way using the skills I picked up there and through my experience with crafting.
 I was born in Vereeniging, South Africa, and lived in Zimbabwe until I was 10, when we moved to Devon, UK.
-I’ve had a lot to do with Africa, and travelled a lot – hence my current occupation.
+I’ve had a lot to do with Africa, and travelled a lot in the continent.

 I’m a crafty person in general.
 Plutonium Muffins is mainly for knitting and spinning, despite the huge amount of other things that I do, but bits of real-life and other crafts do sneak in sometimes.
 I hope you won’t mind!